-The Madrid Open is a tennis tournament that takes place in May each year in the Manzanares Park Tennis Center in Madrid Spain.
+The Madrid Open is a tennis tournament that takes place in May each year at the Manzanares Park Tennis Center in Madrid Spain.

 The tournament is a combined ATP and WTA event with an ATP Master’s 1000 and WTA 1000 tournament being played over the course of one and a half weeks.